Menu Close

 Bio

-Andrew F. Scott is a multidisciplinary artist and educator who explores the intersections of culture, memory, technology, and public space.
-Grounded in sculpture and digital media, his practice spans large-scale public installations, projection mapping, and interdisciplinary collaborations that weave together historical consciousness and contemporary innovation.
+Andrew F. Scott is a multidisciplinary artist and educator whose work explores memory, culture, technology, and public space.
+Rooted in sculpture and digital media, his practice includes large-scale installations, projection mapping, and collaborations that fuse historical resonance with contemporary innovation.

 Andrew F. Scott is an Associate Professor of Art and Technology at the University of Texas at Dallas.
 He was born in Brooklyn, New York.
 He holds a B.F.A. from Long Island University, Southampton, and an M.F.A. from Ohio State University, where he also studied at its Advanced Computing Center for the Arts and Design (ACCAD).
 He currently works and resides in Dallas, Texas, and New York, New York.